 Amy L. Dean, DO

-Dr. Dean is an Associate Professor of Osteopathic Neuromusculoskeletal Medicine at Lake Erie College of Osteopathic Medicine, Bradenton Campus.
+Dr. Dean is the Assistant Dean of Clinical Education and Associate Professor of Osteopathic Neuromusculoskeletal Medicine at Lake Erie College of Osteopathic Medicine – Bradenton Campus.
 She is Board Certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 Previously, she served at Trinity Health Muskegon as core faculty for the ONMM residency and as an ONMM hospitalist.
 She completed her medical education at ATSU – Kirksville College of Osteopathic Medicine, Kirksville, Missouri, her internal medicine residency at St. John’s Detroit Riverview Hospital, and her ONMM residency at Trinity Health Muskegon.
 Her clinical and research interests include non-musculoskeletal uses of OMM for adults and pediatric patients and cranial Osteopathy.

 Osteopathic clinician, academic-based, term through 2026.